How to invest in your 60s

 Finally, one of the most important things you can do is to pay more into your pension.

-With not long to go until you can access your state pension, a shortfall in your pension income can impact your retirement planning and may mean you aren’t able to fully retire yet.
+With not long to go until you can access your state pension, a shortfall in your pension income can impact your retirement planning, and it’s never too late to top up or start your pension.

 What should you invest in?

-If you’re finding that you don’t quite have the savings you hoped for, you may be tempted to invest your money into slightly riskier investments.
+If you’re finding that you don’t quite have the savings you hoped for, it may be worth considering investing in a stocks and shares ISA alongside your pension.

 If you are looking to make investments, consider lower-risk options, such as: